inspiredlabs/cwb/src/routes/about/unni.md

 ---

-# {title}
-## {jobTitle}

 ||||
 | -----------: | ----------- | -----------: | ----------- |
 | Director | [War Child, Holland](https://www.warchildholland.org/) | Twitter | [@unnikru](https://twitter.com/unnikru) |
 | Blog | [UnniVerse.in](http://unniverse.in/) | LinkedIn | [Unni Krishnan](https://www.linkedin.com/in/unni-krishnan-93783473/) |

-Unni provides valuable insight into effective interventions with children and young people.
-He works on frontline humanitarian issues as an advocate for [CWB](https://cwb.org.uk/) where people encounter hostile forces, disasters and terror.
+Unni provides valuable insight of the invisible impact of disaster on children and young people.
+He works on frontline humanitarian issues as an advocate where people encounter hostile forces, disasters and terror.

 > The hatred that triggers bitter conflict is the number one most difficult and frightening&nbsp;issue… [&mdash;&nbsp;Dr. Unni Krishnan, Man on a mission](https://www.savethechildren.org.au/our-stories/man-on-a-mission)